suttonr0/Flask-RESTful-Distributed-File-System/README.md

-Dependencies of Python3, Flask, Flask-RESTful, gunicorn
+Dependencies of Python3, Flask, Flask-RESTful

 Implements NFS

-Storage is to local files
+Storage is to local text files

+For directory service, the file servers start first, then the directory server, then the client